 - Safer withdrawal by alleviating symptoms and curbing cravings

-- Reduces the risk of death caused by overdose
+- Reduces the risk of death caused by an overdose

 - Helps people stay in treatment, controlled medications